Lighting your darkest hour: We need your help to become a 24/7 service across East Anglia

 Help us to become a 24/7 service

 The time of day or night should not determine what level of emergency critical care you receive in a life-threatening situation.
 Our vision is to become a life-saving service that is operational 24 hours a day, seven days a week by 2020 - but we need your help to achieve it.

 To operate a 24/7 service across East Anglia we need to raise an additional £1 million each year, on top of the £12 million we already need to raise.
-With your support, we estimate that we could treat up to 600 additional missions and be there for over 400 more patients who need our help every year.
+With your support, we estimate that we could attend up to 600 additional missions and be there for over 400 more patients who need our help every year.

 Together we save lives